 Dieting may sound cool to some, but what many are unaware of is the dangers and side effects that come with it.
-People have their reasons to diet, but what they fail to understand are the consequences that may occur if they don’t take their diet plans seriously.
+People have their reasons to lose weight and diet, but what they fail to understand are the consequences that may occur if they don’t take their diet plans seriously.

 People often begin dieting by reading the information provided on the internet.
 However, do they even understand whether, or not, their body would be able to handle it as per their existing health condition?
 These are a couple of crucial questions one must ask before starting a diet because some side effects of dieting can be very alarming.

 One would feel highly motivated to shed those extra pounds and start noticing improved blood pressure and lower blood sugar, but then weeks later, you’ll see a drastic change in numbers.

 According to research, most of the diets are highly restrictive, unsustainable, or unappealing.
 So, when one starts to follow a specific diet plan, the chances are that they may experience severe side effects.

 Here are a few things that can go wrong when you’re dieting

 According to Louis J. Aronne, an internal medicine and obesity specialist at New York-Presbyterian University Hospital of Columbia and Cornell, he says,

 “When you restrict calories, carbohydrates, or both, the first source of energy your body burns – long before fat – is glycogen, he says.
 Glycogen is a form of carbohydrate stored in the liver and muscles, and attached to every gram is water.”

 “On a lot of these three-day diets, people end up losing so much water they get dehydrated,” he says.
 Moreover, one may also experience symptoms such as headaches, fatigue, and dizziness.

 The metabolism rate will automatically drop once one has less muscle.
 Once the metabolism drops low, one would stop losing weight, which results in a slow metabolism even if they stop dieting.